yzguy/junos-ansible/README.md

 https://docs.ansible.com/ansible/latest/network/user_guide/platform_junos.html

-#### Notes
+#### junosnetworks modules

-Some modules only work with network_cli, eg junos_ping.
+JunOS can be configured using the junipernetworks modules directly, however some modules only work with network_cli, eg junos_ping.
 If we are using NETCONF mostly, we can just override per task

 ```
 - name: Ping gateway